Spouses involved in divorces frequently have an immediate need for cash at the time their divorce is finalized. Parties

 Can I Withdraw Money From A Retirement Account In A Divorce?

 Spouses involved in divorces frequently have an immediate need for cash at the time their divorce is finalized.
 This may be prompted by the need to pay bills or make a down payment on residence.
-Often, the only significant assets of parties at the conclusion of a divorce are funds in employer-sponsored qualified retirement accounts, such as 401(k)s or other defined contribution plans.
+Often, the only significant assets of parties at the conclusion of divorce are funds in employer-sponsored qualified retirement accounts, such as 401(k)s or other defined contribution plans.
 A lack of any significant non-retirement assets often leads spouses to seek a withdraw from a retirement account.

 In these instances, the 401(k)s or other qualified retirement accounts will be divided between the parties.
-The party receiving funds from his or her spouse’s retirement account is known at the “alternate payee.”
+The party receiving funds from his or her spouse’s retirement account is known as the “alternate payee.”
 There are no tax consequences or penalties at the time of the transfer so long as the parties obtain a Qualified Domestic Relations Order (“QDRO”) from the court and the funds are rolled into an Individual Retirement Account (“IRA”) in the name of the alternate payee.